JordanLDiaz/fs-journal/notes/09-node.md

 - this gets rid of error handling while we're not using an actual database.
 - when checking each id on api, be sure to enter the number of the actual id, not just word id.
 - need help figuring out postman, nothing would show in my response.

+Tuesday, Nov 29th, 2022
+- After creating auth0 and mongodb files, made gregslistAPI folder.
+1. made car. js model with export const CarSchema and object in new Schema with make, model, year, etc. Use value.js as example,
+  - note: can put different properties in here like required, default, max/min length, etc.
+  -timestamp can be added here and then we don't have to worry about handling timestamps on our own.
+  -virtuals - more complicated getters, can be accessed on the model but doesnt actually exist on the model.
+  - not worrying about creatorId today.

+- now that we've created model/schema, we need to tell database we're going to access it.

+2. dbContext --> added Cars = mongoose.model('Car', CarSchema)   in the string can put what we want, but it's what will show on database.
+Look at values = for example.
+- this tells api to grab from that db collection

+3. Make Controller and service with skeleton (view examples to help). controller --> added super, this.router, .get, and async getall w/try catch. service --> added getAll function w/const and return cars

+4. opened postman here: collection --> get request w/localhost
+]- wasn't working, but later realized needed to download desktop version, then it worked.

+5. controller --> added .post in this.router and create function below getAll w/try catch, etc.
+6. service - declared create method in service w/const newCar = await dbContext.Cars.create(carData)
+return newCar

+7. in postman, made new request for http://localhost:3000/api/cars by putting the schema with an actual cardata in it.
+To do this... went to body and changed it to raw and json
+- added object for car w/make, model, year, etc. Plugged in data for actual car. make sure it's a post request here, then send. should see all the data to the right, has some new info (timestamps, id, etc).
+- then went back to get request and hit send,

+8. controller --> added .delete('/:id', this.remove) in this.router, added async remove w/try catch
+service --> declared remove method to service. w/ const car = await dbContext.Cars.findByIdAndRemove(carId) return 'car gone'
+- did delete request in postman after respin and refresh,
+- didn't quite work so we updated the remove function in service and continued checking postman to delete.

+9. controller -- added update method
+service --> declared method here.
+- went to postman, made put request with id appended to url, copied over schema from previous request, make sure its raw json, updated info and send. updated update method in service with const original and original.make, etc. updated AGAIN with ternaries: original.make = carData.make ? carData.make : original.make (basically if the user gave a carData.make, put that, otherwise, keep the original.make that was entered. )

+ 10. controller --> const query = req.query, updated carsService.getall(query)
+ - allows us to append url in postman with ?model=Protege in order to search for specific car, or any with that model.
+It passes that query into our find in getAll()

+ 11. service --> appended a sort to end of query (whoops above step should be in service not controller...i think)
+ - tried a few different things here, like price, updated at, make, etc.
+ - can do negative (-price)